blaylockbk/Herbie/docs/_build/html/_sources/index.rst.txt

    pip install git+https://github.com/blaylockbk/HRRR_archive_download.git

-To install with in a conda environment file, you may use this minimum `environment.yml
+To install within a conda environment file, you may use this minimum `environment.yml
 <https://github.com/blaylockbk/HRRR_archive_download/blob/master/environment.yml>`_ file
 and create the environment with the following...